myerspat/ttnte_tdiga_jcp2025/README.md

 ### Directories

-- `fixed_source`: Contains all scripts and figures for the fixed source problems.
+- `fixed_source/`: Contains all scripts and figures for the fixed source problems.
 Refer to that directory for specifics.
-- `eigenvalue`: Contains all scripts and figures for the eigenvalue problems.
+- `eigenvalue/`: Contains all scripts and figures for the eigenvalue problems.
 Refer to that directory for specifics.
-- `other`: Supporting scripts and figures used in the Background of the paper.
+- `other/`: Supporting scripts and figures used in the Background of the paper.

 ## Raw Data